microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-removeemail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Remove the provisioned email of a [channel](../resources/channel.md).

 In Microsoft Teams, users can set up a *system generated* email address for a channel that can be used to send messages to a channel via the email address.

-To remove a channel's provisioned email address, it must have first been provisioned using the API to [provision channel email](channel-provisionemail.md) or through the Microsoft Teams client.
+You can remove an email address only if it was provisioned using the [provision channel email](channel-provisionemail.md) API or through the Microsoft Teams client.

 ## Permissions